DeterminateSystems/nix-installer-action/README.md

 If you wish to pin your CI workflows to a specific version, use the [`determinate-nix-action`][determinate-nix-action].
 That Action is updated and tagged for every Determinate release.

-For example, `DeterminateSystems/determinate-nix-action@v3.5.2` will always install Determinate Nix v3.5.2.
+The `DeterminateSystems/determinate-nix-action@v3.5.2` reference, for example, always installs Determinate Nix v3.5.2.

 Additionally, an extra tag on the major version is kept up to date with the current release.
 The `DeterminateSystems/determinate-nix-action@v3` reference, for example, installs the most recent release in the `v3.x.y` series.